-3.38 Development on greenfield land is anticipated to be substantially higher in the second half of the plan period as the allocated site at Sandleford Park and the allocations in the Housing Site Allocations DPD begin to deliver housing.
-The major non-allocated greenfield sites are at Lakeside, Theale where 350 units were allowed at appeal in 2007 and a subsequent application for up to 325 units was allowed, land adjacent to Hilltop in North Newbury where up to 401 homes were allowed on appeal in March 2017, land at Junction of Mill Lane, Bath Road, Calcot where permission was granted for 45 units and Firlands Farm, Burghfield Common where 90 units were allowed on appeal in July 2015.
+3.29 Development on greenfield land is anticipated to be substantially higher in the second half of the plan period as the allocations in the Housing Site Allocations DPD begin to deliver increased levels of housing.
+The major non-allocated greenfield sites with outstanding commitments are at Lakeside, Theale where 350 units were allowed at appeal in 2007 and a subsequent application for up to 325 units was allowed, land adjacent to Hilltop in North Newbury where up to 401 homes were allowed on appeal in March 2017, Firlands Farm, Burghfield Common where 90 units were allowed on appeal in July 2015 and Land East of Tull Way where 75 units were allowed on appeal in June 2017.

-3.39 The change in the definition of previously developed land, in June 2010, to exclude residential gardens is unlikely to have a significant impact on the level of previously developed land coming forward, but this will continue to be monitored.
+3.30 The change in the definition of previously developed land, in June 2010, to exclude residential gardens is unlikely to have a significant impact on the level of previously developed land coming forward, but this will continue to be monitored.
+The table below shows the level of development on garden sites.
+At March 2019 there were outstanding commitments for 50 units on residential gardens.